Macx10/My-Website/README.md

 # My Website
- A weebsite to show my details
+ A simple website in django with html and css to show my details